jpmcb/prow-github-actions/docs/automatic-merging.md

 This prevents any un-reviewed code from being automatically merged by the lgtm-merger mechanism.

 Refer to the [lgtm command](./commands.md) and the [PR jobs](./pr-jobs.md) for further reference.

+## Known limitations
+This job pulls PRs from github in batches of 100.
+This _may_ trigger a state where github rate limits Prow github actions.
+This may only happen with very large projects.
+Please open an issue if you see this consistently happen.